 In this hands on class, you will learn to make three types of dosa- from fermented batter, from soaked and blended mung beans and a quick one from semolina.
 We will make the accompanying chutney, lentil dal along with its unique spice blend and a potato stuffing that makes a plain dosa into a ‘masala dosa’.
 We will also make another popular breakfast food- Upma, a soft semolina cake.

 You will learn how to ferment batter, what the consistency of the batter should be and the technique of spreading the batter to create crisp or spongy dosas.

-Dosa, Aloo Bhaji (spiced potatoes to stuff the dosa), Kothimbiri Chutney (Fresh coriander chutney), Lasne Chutney (Garlic and coconut chutney), Pesarattu (Green mung bean dosa), Sambhar (Spiced lentils with vegetables), Semolina Uttappam (Chunky semolina dosa), Upma (Savoury, spiced semolina)
+Dosa, Aloo Bhaji (spiced potatoes to stuff the dosa), Coconut Chutney, Pesarattu (Green mung bean dosa), Sambhar (Spiced lentils with vegetables), Semolina Uttappam (Chunky semolina dosa), Upma (Savoury, spiced semolina)

 (meet at Hounslow West tube at 10.30 am) Upcoming Course Dates 29 January 2022

 Recreate a full South Indian feast in this unique, hands on course, where you will learn how to use ingredients such as tamarind, coconut, curry leaves and a variety of spices that make the food of this region so fresh and delicious.
 We will cook foods from several southern states such as Tamil Nadu, Andhra Pradesh and Karnataka.